Road surface marking: Paint

 Paint, sometimes with additives such as retroreflective glass beads, is generally used to mark travel lanes.
-It is also used to mark spaces in parking lots or special purpose spaces for disabled parking, loading zones, or time-restricted parking areas. colors for these applications vary by locality.
+It is also used to mark spaces in parking lots or special purpose spaces for disabled parking, loading zones, or time-restricted parking areas.
+Colours for these applications vary by locality.
 Paint is a low-cost marking and has been in widespread use since approximately the early 1950s.

 Paint consists of three main components: pigments, resins or binders, and water or solvents.
-Pigments are finely grounded materials that give out colors or block out the surface beneath it.
-They may contain other materials such as UV stabilizer, and fillers which bring out the color pigments to the required level.
+Pigments are finely grounded materials that give out colours or block out the surface beneath it.
+They may contain other materials such as UV stabiliser, and fillers that bring out the colour pigments (yellow, white, orange, and light blue) to the required level.
 Resins or binders are the glue of the paint to bind pigment and glass beads together to the road surface.
 The resins for water-based paints are polyvinyl acetate latex, methyl methacrylate or acrylic resin.
 The resins for solvent-based paints are linseed or soya oils and alkyd resins.
 The pigments and resins are mixed with water for water-based paints and solvents for solvent-based paints so that they can be applied onto the road surface.
 Solvents include naphtha, toluene, methanol, methylene chloride, and acetone.
 Due to environmental concerns, some jurisdictions may have restrictions on solvent-based paints.

 Paint is usually applied right after the road has been paved.
 The road is marked commonly by a truck called a "striper."
 These trucks contain hundreds of gallons of paint stored in huge drums which sit on the bed.
 The markings are controlled manually or automatically by the controller who sits on the bed.
 Paint is run through a series of hoses under air pressure and applied to the roadway surface along with the application of glass beads for retroreflectivity.
 After application, the paint dries fairly quickly.
-Sometimes the glass beads are mixed in with the paint and applied together, which is not a recommended method.
-The usual method is to use a separate gun to spray the glass beads on to the wet paint during the application.
+Sometimes the glass beads are mixed in with the paint and applied together.
+However, a more recommended method is to use a separate gun to spray the glass beads on to the wet paint during the application.

 Painted symbols, such as turn-lane arrows or HOV lane markers, are applied manually using stencils.
 Painted markings usually last 9 to 36 months.
-There are some water-based paints that can be applied at double the level of thickness of typical latex paints.
-This technique can extend the life of the markings.
+Some water-based paints can be applied at double the level of thickness of typical latex paints to extend the life of the markings.